rikosintie/Discovery/README.md

  850    OSPF-Peering    10.254.34.18    255.255.255.252 Manual     Up    No    No
 ```

 I like output of this command.
 You can see vlan id, vlan name, IP Address, IP Mask, Config method, state, voice and jumbo all in one table.
+This would make a nice alias on the switch.

+`alias "vlan" "show vlan custom id name:15 ipaddr ipmask ipconfig state voice jumbo"`

 ### What are the JSON files used for